lcunnin/FirstProject/README.md

 # FirstProject - The Plant Shop

+A website for a plant shop that is family owned.
+The plants are sold in three categories; cacti + succulents, houseplants and pet-friendly.
+The main page provides links to the page where the plant prices can be found as well as a link to a contact page.

 User Stories
 1. As a customer
    I want to shop for well cared for plants